West Hill Housing

 London, 2015 - 2020

-Between two heavy-traffic roads the new-build apartment block has been arranged around a planted courtyard which serves as a green foyer to enter all flats and to distribute light generously into all rooms.
-This airy and quiet centre is surrounded by a composition of large tiled roofs echoeing the language of the adjacent Victorian building and at the same time providing characterful interiors with double-height rooms on all floors under the expressive roof shapes.
+Between two heavy-traffic roads the new-build apartment block has been arranged around a planted courtyard which serves as a quiet and green foyer for entering all flats, but also to distribute light generously into the rooms.
+This airy and calm centre is surrounded by a composition of large roofs, echoeing the language of the adjacent Victorian building and at the same time providing characterful interiors with double-height rooms on all floors under the expressive roof shapes.
 Most flats benefit from sitting under the large roof with increased ceiling heights.
-Each flat has an individual layout with dual or triple aspect to the street and to the calm courtyard.
-A glazed loggia at the centre of each flat serves as a generous outdoor garden room bringing daylight deep into each layout and naturally organises the semi-open plan with spacious connected living-kitchen-dining areas.
+Each flat has an individual layout with dual or triple aspect, both to the street and to the calm courtyard.
+A glazed loggia at the centre of each flat serves as a generous outdoor garden room bringing daylight deep into each layout and naturally organising the semi-open plan with spacious connected living-kitchen-dining areas.
 The facades translate the colour and material palette of its context into a calm horizontal organisation of windows and terraces while the composition of gables, roofs and dormers connect the proposal to its neighbour to form a discrete and yet characterful background for making it part of the street silhouette.

-The project is in collaboration with Emily Greeves Architects.
+The first stage of the project was in collaboration with Emily Greeves Architects.
 Photography by David Grandorge and BSA.